248-682-4617

 Chest x-rays are important for visualizing changes to the lungs or heart when a pet is coughing or has a heart murmur.

 Abdominal x-rays help in diagnosing causes for vomiting, diarrhea, and urinary tract problems.
-Our office does not have an

 Pharmacy: Our pharmacy is stocked with a complete array of veterinary medications, which can be dispensed at the time